Skip to main content

 This playbook teaches you to resolve bugs systematically using an AI coding agent connected to CoreStory’s code intelligence via MCP.
 Instead of grep-wandering through a codebase, the agent queries CoreStory to understand how the system should work, generates hypotheses about what went wrong, writes a failing test to confirm the bug, and implements a minimal fix — all with architectural context that would normally require senior-engineer-level familiarity with the code.
 CoreStory serves two roles in this workflow:

-• Oracle — answers questions about intended system behavior, invariants, business rules, and design history.
+• Expert — answers questions about intended system behavior, invariants, business rules, and design history.
 This is context you can’t get from code search alone; it synthesizes PRDs, technical specs, user stories, and code history into coherent answers.

 • Navigator — points to specific files, methods, and code paths relevant to a bug.
 Instead of blind searching, the agent gets directed guidance on where to look.